aouimar/Shops/readme.md

 # 2-3-1 models

- -User.php : conatains information about user like name password etc and some useful methods to define some relation with the other Model like favorite shop.
+ -User.php : contains information about user like name password etc and some useful methods to define some relation with the other Model like favorite shop.

  -Shop.php : contains information about the shop , name , distance , liked and somme useful methods.